 seemenow from oregon

 I have never heard a fire story from a crockpot either.
 But I am a cautious person, so I will make sure my sink is empty and nothing is on the counters nearby and place the crockpot in my clean/dry sink while I am gone.
-That may not make any difference, but I feel better about leaving the crockpot on for several hours when I know that if it should explode (?) while I am gone, there is a chance the damage will be minimal!

 I routinely left mine on and felt extremely safe doing so...until this last spring.
 I was home doing a school project and knew that I wasn't going to have time to fix a dinner, so I was made a stew in my crockpot.
 Later, I went into the kitchen for a drink, and as I turned, I heard a "POP", saw a flash of light and a stream of smoke coming straight up from the middle of my crockpot.
 I immediately pulled the plug, but it left an acrid, burning smell that lasted for a long time.